GangannagariMaheshwarReddy/React-StopWatch/README.md

 ⏱️ Stopwatch App (React + CSS)

 A simple and responsive Stopwatch application built using React.js and CSS.
-It provides an intuitive interface to start, pause, reset, and track time accurately, with smooth UI updates and minimalistic design.
+It provides an intuitive interface to start, pause, reset with smooth UI updates and minimalistic design.

 ✨ Features: